 You’re at lunch with a friend who’s looking for a new job.
 They tell you they’re interested in a company where your old college roommate happens to work.
-You haven’t spoken to your college roommate in a few years, and were thinking of reaching out to them for some professional advice.
+You haven’t spoken to your roommate in a few years, and were thinking of reaching out for some professional advice.
 What would you do?

 1. Tell your friend you’ll make the introduction